The Danish Social Democratic Party and Ghana’s National Democratic Congress

 More specifically through a focus on:

-- Gender equality:Strengthening the position of women in NDC and in Ghanaian politics, by revitalizing the women wing, preparing more women to run for political positions and encourage youth participation and inclusion in decision-making.
-This is also pursued by thinking in the gender dimension in component a and b.
+- Gender equality and youth:Strengthening the position of youth and especially women in NDC and in Ghanaian politics, by revitalizing the women wing, preparing more women to run for political positions and encourage youth participation and inclusion in decision-making.
+This is also pursued by thinking in the gender dimension in component A and B.

 The National Democratic Congress

 NDC was formed in connection to the return of multiparty democracy in Ghana in 1992.
 Formed as a social democratic party, NDC is supportive of a market economy, but countered by a policy of redistribution from rich to poor.
-In its Constitution, NDC states its philosophy in the following terms: “The party is a Social Democratic Party that believes in the equality and egalitarian treatment of all persons irrespective of their social, cultural, educational, religious and economic relations in a multi-party environment.“ Since 2005 the NDC has been a full member of the Socialist International, where also the Danish Social Democratic Party is a member.
+In its Constitution, NDC states its philosophy in the following terms: “The party is a Social Democratic Party that believes in the equality and egalitarian treatment of all persons irrespective of their social, cultural, educational, religious and economic relations in a multi-party environment.“ Since 2005, NDC has been a full member of the Socialist International, where also the Danish Social Democratic Party is a member.

 Formed in 1871 on a social democratic ideology.
 With 47 of 179 seats, the Social Democratic Party is the largest party in Parliament, but still lost the governing power at the Danish Parliamentary election in June 2015.
 Party Leader is Mette Frederiksen, who replaced outgoing Prime Minister, Helle Thorning-Schmidt, in the wake of the June elections.
 Through DIPD, SDP also collaborates with the Egyptian Observatory for Training and Consultancy and the Swazi Democratic Party (SWADEPA).